justUmen/ComfyUI-BjornulfNodes/README.md

 Then you can download it from the file manager JupyterLab.

-If you want to start the XTTS server, just use the alias `start_xtts`.

 If you have any issues with this template from Runpod, please let me know, I'm here to help. 😊

 # 🏗 Dependencies (nothing to do for runpod ☁)